microsoft/azure-pipelines-tasks/docs/yaml.md

 ## Goals

 - **Process follows code through branches**: History, diff, merge your build process.
+- **Keep the spirit of yaml**:  The sprit is to define your language with key simple data points which derives an execution plan.
+We do not want it to define an execution plan (our job) but just serialized in a different format.
+If we do that, we're missing the point.
 - **Easy intuitive format per language type**: Having a language type allows infered execution without having to tediously define everything.
 - **Consistent execution with web defined process**: Switching because you have a preference in yaml and code based process should lead to a consistent build.
 - **Leverage heavy investment in tasks**: Multiple teams have been developing tasks for a few years.
 We should leverage that effort.